Charting the Sources of Brexit: Lessons for Canadian-UK Relations

 - Our preliminary findings confirm large differences in import exposure across Canadian provinces.
 Ontario and Quebec stand out as being especially exposed.
 When we focus on urban areas in these provinces, we see a suggestive negative relationship between import exposure and changes in land values, a possible early warning sign.

 - Governments can pre-empt the chain of events we identify by cushioning the adjustment costs of integration.
-The provision of such trade adjustment programs in both the US and the European Union (EU) has been geographically uneven and increasingly falling short over the last two decades.
+The provision of such trade adjustment programs in both the US and the European Union (EU) has been geographically uneven and has increasingly fallen short over the last two decades.
 This has observable consequences: those areas with the greatest trade compensation shortfall have also become more vulnerable to electoral pushback.

 - Our findings support creating dedicated trade adjustment programs—not only as a means of compensating trade-affected workers, but also as a means of limiting the ability of political entrepreneurs seeking to assign blame to e.g., immigrants, or other out-groups.
 One of the underappreciated aspects of targeted trade adjustment programs is that they inform workers about the actual cause of economic hardship.
 This in turn makes individuals less prone to manipulation.